Palatinate (region): Holy Roman Empire

 From the Middle Ages until 1792, the Palatinate was divided into 45 secular and ecclesiastical territories, some of which were very small.
-The largest and most important of these was the Electorate of the Palatinate (Kurfürstentum Pfalz), a number of Franconian territories on both sides of the Rhine formerly held by the Counts palatine (Pfalzgrafen) of Lotharingia.
+The largest and most important of these was the Electorate of the Palatinate (Kurfürstentum Pfalz), encompassing a number of Franconian territories on both sides of the Rhine formerly held by the Counts palatine (Pfalzgrafen) of Lotharingia.
 By the late 12th century, the Count palatine had achieved the status of a Prince-elector (Kurfürst), becoming one of the seven higher nobles with the privilege of electing the Emperor, as confirmed by the Golden Bull of 1356.
-In 1214 the Bavarian House of Wittelsbach was enfeoffed with these estates, which they ruled until 1918, together with the collateral branch of Palatine Zweibrücken from 1410.
-They lost control (need for stronger protection) with the reunification with Bavaria under Elector Charles Theodore in 1777.
+In 1214, the Bavarian House of Wittelsbach was enfeoffed with these estates, which they ruled until 1918, together with the collateral branch of Palatine Zweibrücken from 1410.
+Needing stronger protection, they lost control with the reunification with Bavaria under Elector Charles Theodore in 1777.

 The major ecclesiastical territory in the region was the Bishopric of Speyer.
-The Imperial city of Landau joined the Alsacien Décapole in 1521 to preserve its status.
+The Imperial city of Landau joined the Alsatian Décapole in 1521 to preserve its status.
 Nevertheless, it was seized by France after the Thirty Years' War.

 Other larger regional entities included the Duchy of Zweibrücken and the Prince-Bishopric of Speyer.
 The Prince-Bishopric held possessions on both sides of the Rhine.
 For centuries, the Electoral Palatinate and Bavaria maintained dynastic links because both were ruled by members of the Wittelsbach family.

 French rule

-In 1794 the Left Bank of the Rhine, including the Palatinate, was occupied by French revolutionary troops.
+In 1794, the Left Bank of the Rhine, including the Palatinate, was occupied by French revolutionary troops.
 As a result of the Treaty of Campo Formio (1797), the First French Republic annexed the region.
-In 1798 they introduced a new administrative system with the establishment of departments.
-Basically, the area of the Palatinate became the Département of Mont Tonnerre, laying the cornerstone of its regional identity today.
-Minor parts of today's region belonged to the neighbouring departments of Sarre and Bas-Rhin.
+In 1798, the French introduced a new administrative system with the establishment of departments.
+The area of the Palatinate largely became the Département of Mont Tonnerre, laying the cornerstone of its regional identity today.
+Minor parts of today's region were attached to the neighbouring departments of the Sarre and Bas-Rhin.
 The French further subdivided the department into cantons, mayoralties and municipalities, and introduced their legal system (Napoleonic Code) and the metric system.